 Substantial improvements are not permitted unless the Board of Adjustment grants a special exception based on hardship.
-Improvements necessary for the sole purpose of complying with federal, state, or local health, sanitary, or building codes, as identified by the local code enforcement official, are not considered substantial improvements.
+Improvements necessary for the sole purpose of complying with federal, state, or local health, sanitary or building codes, as identified by the local code enforcement official, are not considered substantial improvements.
 The term also does not include alterations to historical structures.

 Floodplain Management staff can provide more information about permitting for improvements of structures within the floodplain.
-In certain cases, an elevation certificate will be required, in order for us to determine whether the structure is subject to flooding.
+In certain cases, an elevation certificate will be required, in order for the City to determine whether the structure is subject to flooding.
 The property owner is responsible for hiring a surveyor or engineer to prepare the elevation certificate.

 7. FLOODPLAIN DEVELOPMENT PERMIT REQUIREMENTS